King-s-Knowledge-Graph-Lab/OntoChat/README.md

 ## Acknowledgement

-We acknowledge the following contributions and support:
+We acknowledge the following support:

 - This project is co-funded by [Polifonia](https://polifonia-project.eu) under grant agreement No. 101004746 as part of the European Union’s Horizon 2014-2020 research and innovation programme.
 - This project is co-funded by [MuseIT](https://www.muse-it.eu/) under grant agreement No. 101061441 as part of the European Union’s Horizon 2021-2027 research and innovation programme.